jecharlt/livewire-bootstrap-toaster/README.md

 ```

 2. To trigger a toast notification, use the following command in your Livewire component
+    - Note:
-    - Note: both the message and title are user-defined and optional.
-Type supported types include: success, error,
+       - Both the message and title are user-defined and optional
+       - Type supported types include: success, error,
          info, warning

 ```php
 $this->toast("message", "title", "type")